 For Referring Physicians - Transplant

-When you refer your patients to us, you can be sure that they will they receive excellent clinical care from an experienced transplant center.
-You also will find a trustworthy partner in patient care.
+When you refer your patients to us, you can be sure that they will they receive quality clinical care from an experienced transplant center.

 Why Choose UMMC for Your Patients' Transplants?Toggle accordion item

 We are a large academic medical center that offers a combination of trusted experience and bold innovation.
 We also have the patient volume to make advancements possible.

 - Highly skilled physicians and surgeons: We perform transplants for complex cases, including those that other centers have turned away.
 We performed the first single-incision living organ donation for kidney transplant.
 We offer living donor liver transplant, and we have one of the few MARS (Molecular Adsorbent Recirculating System) liver dialysis units in the country to support the sickest liver patients.
 Meet our team.

 - Innovative transplantation expertise: We have innovated transplant treatments, such as transplant for cholangiocarcinoma, single-incision laparoscopic kidney donation and transplantation for patients with polycystic kidney disease.
 As a university-based program, we offer access to the latest research and clinical advances.

 - Thorough, disease-based approach to treatment for liver and kidney failure: We offer some of the most advanced treatments available for liver failure, with specialized ICUs and aggressive treatment for liver cancer, alcoholic liver disease and hepatitis C. For kidney failure, our unique access clinics support patients through the spectrum of kidney failure and transplant with options tailored to each patient's needs.